-The Armenian National Commission for the United Nations Educational, Scientific and Cultural Organisation (UNESCO) has condemned the alleged demolition of a church building in Mekhakavan, Nagorno-Karabakh by Azerbaijan.
+The Armenian National Commission for the United Nations Educational, Scientific and Cultural Organization (UNESCO) has condemned the alleged demolition of a church building in Mekhakavan, Nagorno-Karabakh by Azerbaijan.

 A BBC News report demonstrated that the church building remained standing after the area had been taken by Azerbaijan and therefore was not destroyed during the conflict.
-The report included a video which showed Azerbaijani soldiers, including one standing on top of the church, shouting “Allahu Akbar”.
+The report included a video that showed Azerbaijani soldiers, including one standing on top of the church, shouting “Allahu Akbar.”

-On a visit to Nagnorno-Karabakh on 15 March, President of Azerbaijan Ilham Aliyev ordered the removal of medieval Armenian inscriptions from churches and other monuments, claiming that the inscriptions were not genuine.
+On a visit to Nagnorno-Karabakh on March 15, Azerbaijani President Ilham Aliyev ordered the removal of medieval Armenian inscriptions from churches and other monuments, claiming that the inscriptions were not genuine.

 “All these inscriptions are fake – they were written later,” said Aliyev.
 “They have created a false history for themselves in our ancient lands.”

 Nagorno-Karabakh (mountainous Karabakh) is part of the historic homeland of the Armenian people, who around A.D.
 301 became the first Christian nation, and the region still contains many ancient churches and monasteries.
 Karabakh was placed within Azerbaijan by the U.S.S.R. in 1923.